$159.99 Original price was: $159.99.$129.99Current price is: $129.99.

-Nicotinamide Adenine Dinucleotide (NAD⁺) is a critical coenzyme found in all living cells, involved in redox reactions, DNA repair, and energy metabolism.
+Nicotinamide Adenine Dinucleotide (NAD⁺) is a crucial coenzyme present in all living cells, playing a vital role in redox reactions, DNA repair, and energy metabolism.
 As a central player in cellular health, NAD⁺ supports the function of sirtuins—proteins that regulate aging, mitochondrial function, and gene expression.

 NAD⁺ functions as a co-substrate for key enzyme families: